scicloj/scicloj.github.io/content/en/docs/community/groups/macroexpand/index.md

 # macroexpand gatherings

-Building new pathways for Clojure's growth
+Growing Clojure together

 ## TL;DR
-We're launching a series of online meetups and mini-conferences to coordinate efforts for expanding Clojure's reach and adoption.
+We're starting regular online meetups to help Clojure reach new users and communities.

 ## Background

-Over the past couple of years, Scicloj has focused inward - developing infrastructure, tools, and libraries while nurturing our community through numerous small meetings via our [mentoring program](https://scicloj.github.io/docs/community/groups/open-source-mentoring/) and other initiatives.
+For the past few years, Scicloj has focused inward - building tools and libraries while growing our community through our [mentoring program](https://scicloj.github.io/docs/community/groups/open-source-mentoring/) and other small group meetings.

-As we enter 2025, we're expanding our focus outward.
-We aim to introduce Clojure to new domains, use cases, and communities where it hasn't yet gained significant traction.
-Our community members have invested considerable effort in creating [beginner-friendly tools](https://www.youtube.com/watch?v=tDz1x2d65C0), developing [workshops](https://bobkonf.de/2025/howe.html) for Clojure newcomers, organizing public [meetings](https://scicloj.github.io/docs/community/events/) across [various study groups](https://scicloj.github.io/docs/community/groups/), crafting [tutorials](https://scicloj.github.io/clojure-data-tutorials/), building a quick-start [toolkit](https://scicloj.github.io/noj/), and launching [a conference](https://scicloj.github.io/docs/community/groups/scinoj-light/) focused on new data applications.
+Now in 2025, we are also looking outward, seeking to bring Clojure to new fields and users.
+We have been busy creating [beginner-friendly tools](https://www.youtube.com/watch?v=tDz1x2d65C0), running [workshops](https://bobkonf.de/2025/howe.html), organizing [meetings](https://scicloj.github.io/docs/community/events/) at the various [study groups](https://scicloj.github.io/docs/community/groups/), writing [tutorials](https://scicloj.github.io/clojure-data-tutorials/), building a [starter toolkit](https://scicloj.github.io/noj/), and launching [a conference](https://scicloj.github.io/docs/community/groups/scinoj-light/) for new data use cases.

-While Scicloj primarily focuses on data science, we recognize that Clojure's overall growth aligns with our mission.
-To support this expansion, we need to maintain both an internal and external perspective.
+While Scicloj focuses on data science, we believe that growing Clojure as a whole helps everyone.
+Getting there will require looking and reflecting both inward and outward, and forming new collaborations around new ideas.

-This is why we're launching *macroexpand* - a series of gatherings where Clojurians can discuss and collaborate on initiatives for Clojure's growth.
+That's why we're starting *macroexpand* - regular gatherings where Clojurians can work together on bringing Clojure to new places.

 ## Format

-Each macroexpand gathering will focus on a specific theme where we aim to increase Clojure's presence.
-Themes may include education, research, academia, community building, and artistic applications, with natural overlap between areas.
+Each macroexpand gathering will focus on one area where we'd like to see more Clojure adoption - like education, research, academia, or art.
+Note these areas naturally overlap.

-Gatherings will run from 90 minutes to several hours.
-They will combine short presentations with open discussions.
-Select parts will be recorded, and we'll focus on developing actionable outcomes for follow-up.
+Meetings will run between 90 minutes and a few hours, mixing short talks with open discussion.
+We'll record key parts and create clear next steps for follow-up.

-We're keeping the format lightweight and accessible to make it easy for people to join, share their experiences, and find collaborators.
+We're keeping things simple and informal to make it easy to join in, share ideas, and find others to work with.

-## Participation
+## Getting Involved

-To join upcoming gatherings, please indicate your availability and interests in the poll below.
-You can respond at any time.
+If you'd like to join upcoming gatherings, please fill out the poll below with your availability and interests.
+You can respond anytime.

-You don't need to be a Clojure expert to participate - we welcome anyone interested in actively contributing to Clojure's growth.
+You don't need to be a Clojure expert - we welcome anyone who wants to help.

-[poll link]
+<a class="btn btn-primary btn-lg px-4 mb-2" href="" role="button">Poll</a>

-We welcome your proposals, ideas, comments, and constructive feedback.
-Please get in touch.
+We'd love to hear your ideas and feedback.
+Get in touch:

 <a class="btn btn-primary btn-lg px-4 mb-2" href="/docs/community/contact/" role="button">Contact Us</a>